the-alchemist88/Cpp_helper_codes/copy_elision(URVO_NRVO).md

 Myclass pess_move()
 {
     Myclass x;
-    return std::move(x); // programmer ties to trigger move semantics by changing the value category of a named object but it blocks NRVO, don't use pessimistic move
+    return std::move(x); // programmer tries to trigger move semantics by changing the value category of a named object but it blocks NRVO, don't use pessimistic move
 }
 int main()
 {